Diagram and Dimension: Visualising time in the drawings of Opicinius de Canistris (1296–c. 1352)

 - medieval science and technology

-- diagrammatic representation
+- diagrammatic representation and scientific instruments

 - calendars and horology